convo-lang/convo-lang/docs/learn-convo-lang.md

 variable assignment.
 All system variables start with a double underscore `__` and using a double underscore for user defined variables is prohibited.

+`__cache` - Used to enabled prompt caching.
+A value of true will use the default prompt cached which by default uses the `ConvoLocalStorageCache`.
+If assigned a string a cache with a matching type will be used.

 `__args` - A reference to the parameters passed the the current function as any object.

 `__return` - A reference to the last return value of a function called by a call message